omoriioa/Omoriioa/README.md

 <!---
-Omoriigg/Omoriigg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Omoriioa/Omoriioa is a ✨ special ✨ repository because its `Know Me` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->